 - 1. Who is or has been in a social relationship of a romantic or intimate nature with the victim and, - 2.
-Where the existence of such a relationship will be determined based on the reporting party's statement and with consideration of the following factors: - (i) The length of the relationship. - (ii) The type of relationship. - (iii) The frequency of interaction between the persons involved in the relationship. - i.
-For the purposes of this definition- - A) Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - B) Dating violence does not include acts covered under the definition of domestic violence. - ii.
-For the purposes of complying with the requirements of this section and §668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
+Where the existence of such a relationship will be determined based on the reporting party's statement and with consideration of the following factors: - a.
+The length of the relationship. - b.
+The type of relationship. - c.
+The frequency of interaction between the persons involved in the relationship. - 3.
+For this definition: - a.
+Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - b.
+Dating violence does not include acts covered under the definition of domestic violence. - 4.
+To comply with the requirements of this section and §668.41, any incident meeting this definition is considered a crime for Clery Act reporting.